 This generation has both alloy and carbon versions, with 29in and 27.5+ options too.
-It’s the carbon SE+ version that I have here, which gets Santa Cruz’s carbon Reserve rims laced into Hope Pro4 hubs with a pair of 27.5 x 2.8in Maxxis tyres mounted.
+It’s the carbon SE+ version that I have here, which gets Santa Cruz’s carbon Reserve rims laced onto Hope Pro4 hubs with a pair of 27.5 x 2.8in Maxxis tyres.

 My newly singlespeeded Chameleon C SE+.Steve Behr